RajajiVignan/EDA-Potential-Insurance-Customers/README.md

 ## About Data
   The Dataset is about the potential Insurance Buyers.
 The purpose of this project is to predict whether a person is willing to buy or not.
 The dataset is made possible with the resources provided in a Hack-a-thon (Analytics Vidya).
 Thanks to them for the opportunity.

-  More info about the data is found in data.txt
+  More info about the data is found in data.md

 ## Initial plan for Data Exploration: